harrywsanders/harryNET/README.md

 ## What's harryNET?

 harryNET is a straightforward implementation of a neural network that allows you to build and train your own models.
 It's lightweight, simple, and constantly improving through updates!
-Currently, it's running at around 91.5% accuracy on the MNIST classification task.
+Currently, it's running at around 91.5% accuracy on the MNIST classification task using the default parameters.

 ## Usage